kragen/derctuo/markdown/desiccant-climate-control.md

 ------------

-One of the great advantages of thermochemical energy storage is that you don't need to insulate it.
-This, in turn, means that you can scale it down from building-sized systems to very small systems, and the stored energy has a shelf life of potentially years; "self-heating cans" have used muriate of lime for many years, for example.
+One of the great advantages of thermochemical energy storage is that you don’t need to insulate it.
+This, in turn, means that you can scale it down from building-sized systems to very small systems, and the stored energy has a shelf life of potentially years; “self-heating cans” have used muriate of lime for many years, for example.

 You could thus scale these systems down to a wearable size, providing personal climate control.